 Every year, the Peconic Estuary Program recruits several interns.
 Please review each internship description for application details and deadlines.

 Every spring, Alewife travel from the ocean to coastal waters and eventually make their way into freshwater rivers and streams to spawn.
 However, barriers – such as dams and road culverts – can block them from reaching their spawning habitat.
 The Peconic Estuary Program is working with its partners to restore access for alewife to their critical freshwater habitat by providing passage through or around these barriers.
 In 2010 a fishway was built at the Grangebel Dam on the Peconic River, restoring access to 25 acres of habitat for alewife and other diadromous fish.
 Since the completion of this fishway, the PEP has been monitoring Alewife on the Peconic River, through visual fish counts and biological sampling.
-This year we are looking to put in a video monitor at the Grangebel Park fishway to get a better estimate of the number of Alewife using this fishway and coming up the Peconic River to spawn.
-For more information and directions on how to apply for the 2019 season (March – May), click here.
+Last year we installed a video camera at the Grangebel Park fishway to get a better estimate of the number of Alewife using this fishway and coming up the Peconic River to spawn.
+PEP will install a video camera at the Grangebel fishway again in 2020 to monitor the alewife population.
+The intern will assist PEP with alewife monitoring and data analysis during the spring (March-May 2020).
+For more information and directions on how to apply for the 2020 season, click here.

 *Closed for 2019 season*